vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### For how long is an initiated payment reserved?

 That depends.
+The details may change, but the information below is the best Vipps can offer.

 Vipps does not control the behaviour of the customer's card or account.

-VISA reservations are valid for 7 days.
+VISA reservations are valid for 7 days (but only 5 for Visa Electron).
 The banks will release the reservation after 4-7 days, but if the capture is done within the 7 days, VISA guarantees that the capture will succeed.
 Vipps' PSP is Adyen, and they have some documentation for